 Like most soups, chowder pairs well with a thick bread.
 For a restaurant-quality touch, try serving this chowder in homemade bread bowls.
 The chowder will soak into the bread, making it even more moist and delicious.

-You can also prepare a small side sandwich or bake some homemade soft, buttery rolls.
+You can also prepare a small side sandwich, such as kimchi grilled cheese sandwiches or bake some homemade soft, buttery rolls.
 Either way, you need a thick bread that can soak up all the delicious chowder.
 A limp slice of white bread won't do the trick--this dish was made for thick breads that complement the heartiness of the chowder.

 Storage & Reheating